poridhiEng/poridhi-labs/Poridhi Labs/Socket Labs/lab 04/README.md

-# Scalable Chat Application with Socket.IO and Redis Adapter
+# Session sharing across Multiple servers using Redis Adapter

 A chat application requires real-time, bidirectional communication between clients and the server.
 As the number of users grows, a single server may become a bottleneck, leading to performance issues.
 To address this, we can scale the chat application by deploying multiple server instances and using `Redis` as a message broker to synchronize events across servers. `Socket.IO` is a popular library for real-time communication, and the `redis-adapter` is a module that allows Socket.IO to use Redis as a message broker.